jfmengels/elm-review/README.md

 import Elm.Syntax.Node as Node exposing (Node) import Lint.Rule as Rule exposing (Error, Rule)

+-- Create a new rule
 rule : Rule
 rule =
-    Rule.newSchema "NoStringWithMisspelledCompanyName"
+    -- Define the rule with the same name as the module it is defined in Rule.newSchema "NoStringWithMisspelledCompanyName"
+        -- Make it look at expressions
         |> Rule.withSimpleExpressionVisitor expressionVisitor
         |> Rule.fromSchema

+-- This function will visit all the expressions (like `1`, `"string"`, `foo bar`, `a + b`, ...)
-expressionVisitor : Node Expression -> List Error expressionVisitor node =
+-- and report problems that it finds expressionVisitor : Node Expression -> List Error expressionVisitor node =
     case Node.value node of
-        Literal str ->
+        -- It will look at string literals (like "a", """a""") Literal str ->
             if String.contains "frits.com" str then
-                [ Rule.error
+                -- Return a single error, describing the problem [ Rule.error
                     { message = "Replace `frits.com` by `fruits.com`"
                     , details = [ "This typo has been made and noticed by users too many times.
 Our company is `fruits.com`, not `frits.com`." ]
                     }
-                    (Node.range node)
+                    -- This is the location of the problem in the source code (Node.range node)
                 ]